Casco Bay Lines

-Casco Bay Lines (also known as the Casco Bay Island Transit District, CBITD) is a publicly run transportation company that services the residents of the islands of Casco Bay.
-These islands include Peaks Island, Little Diamond Island, Great Diamond Island, Diamond Cove, Long Island, Chebeague Island, and Cliff Island.
+Casco Bay Lines (also known as the Casco Bay Island Transit District; abbreviated to CBITD) is a publicly run transportation company that services the residents of the islands of Casco Bay, Maine.
+The seven islands are Peaks Island, Little Diamond Island, Great Diamond Island, Diamond Cove, Long Island, Chebeague Island and Cliff Island.

 The company has a fleet of five vessels.
 Schedules to the islands vary seasonally.
-During the summer months, many more ferry trips go back and forth to the islands, while there are significantly fewer trips during the winter.
+During the summer months, more frequent trips serve the islands, while there are significantly fewer trips during the winter.

 History

 The Casco Bay Steamboat Company began providing permanent year-round service to Casco Bay Islands in 1878.
-In 1881 the Harpswell Line began providing regular service to the outer bay islands.
+In 1881, the Harpswell Line began providing regular service to the outer bay islands.
 The lines merged in 1907 as the Casco Bay and Harpswell Steamboat Company.
 The company shut down in July 1919 as a direct result of World War I. A smaller company named Casco Bay Lines was formed that winter.

 CBITD is a non-profit organization that was established through emergency State legislation in 1981.
-CBITD acquired CBL assets through bankruptcy proceedings to ensure the continuation of transportation service between their primary terminal hub in Portland, Maine and the islands of Casco Bay.
-CBITD is governed by a board of 12 directors, 10 of whom are elected from the island communities.
+CBITD acquired CBL assets through bankruptcy proceedings to ensure the continuation of transportation service between their primary terminal hub in Portland, Maine, and the islands of Casco Bay.
+CBITD is governed by a board of twelve directors, ten of whom are elected from the island communities.
 One is appointed by the City of Portland; another is appointed by the Commissioner of the Maine Department of Transportation.